- Stone Home from 1800s where H.H. & Cath lived (42 KB)

 - Fay and Janice Schlotfeldt (19 KB)

-This photo seems a little formal for our casual, outdoor, Arizona lifestyle.
+This photo seems a little formal for our casual, outdoor, Arizona and Memphis lifestyle.
 (Maybe we should find one in golf shirts and shorts.)
 Both of us were born in Iowa, but have lived in Texas, Illinois, and our "second hometown" of Omaha, Nebraska during our careers.
 Fay has also lived a while in Michigan before we were married.
 (Fay's note: Sometimes, with all the travel time, it seemed like I lived in New York and New Jersey and Minn.as well.)
 As a side-note the name "Fay" is derived from "Lafayette", George Washington's old sidekick.
 Most men I've met who were named "Fay" have had that same name origin.
 "Lafe" is another one occasionally seen.
 Fay Vincent was America's Baseball Commissioner for quite a while.

 We wish all of you around the world our best and hope these pages are helpful to you and yours.